 The best time to visit Helsinki depends on the type of experience you’re seeking.

 For sightseeing and outdoor activities, the best time to visit is during the summer months, late spring or early autumn for the best weather, as it is relatively warm and the days are longer with a higher chance of sunny days.
-Summer days are the perfect time for exploring the city, enjoying outdoor cafes, and taking boat trips to the nearby archipelago.
+Summer is the perfect time for exploring the city, enjoying outdoor cafes, and taking boat trips to the nearby archipelago.

 In the summer, Helsinki experiences the phenomenon of “White Nights,” where the sun barely sets, creating a magical atmosphere and allowing for extended daylight hours to explore the city.